SimonTett/OptClim_UKESM/README.md

 2) UKESM_test_opt.json -- config file
 3) Set up the environment var OPT_UKESM to point to the root dir for the UKESM stuff!

+To test put your self in OPT_UKESM and do:

+./post_process/comp_sim_obs_UKESM_atmos.py configs/UKESM_test_opt.json -d test_data/test_UKESM_nc/History_Data/

+You can check the values in observations.json against the *standard* values in configs/UKESM_test_opt.json .

-To produce the observed dataset proceed as follows -- on burn where data lives.
+To produce the observed dataset proceed as follows -- on burn or stream  where the observed data lives.

  This dataset is actually the N48 values done for HadAM3 CMIP6 work.
 But for same period as post-processing will run for.
 Given we